 In the same way, there are no inspections to assess claims made on “free-run”, “free-range”, or “cage-free” labels.
 In addition, animals raised on such farms often still suffer from the same painful mutilations as animals raised on conventional factory farms.
 The majority also continue to live in filthy, windowless warehouses, crammed together with little access to the outdoors, if any.
 Hens with a drop in production, if not killed on farm in often inadequate conditions, are still transported in inhumane conditions to the same slaughterhouses used by factory farms where a high percentage are scalded to death or dismembered while still conscious.

-Labels that are thought to be more meaningful regarding the conditions in which animals are raised are the SPCA Certified and Organic labels (under the SPCA certified standards and the Canadian Organic standards, respectively).
-In both cases, producers may be subjected to inspections, and the standards aim to mitigate or eliminate some of the most cruel industry practices.
-For instance, under both certification programs, battery cages for hens and gestation stalls for sows are prohibited.
+Labels that are thought to be more meaningful regarding the conditions in which animals are raised are Animal Welfare Approved, Certified Humane and Animal Welfare Certified/Global Animal Partnership, along with Canadian Organic standards.
+In these cases, producers may be subjected to inspections, and the standards aim to mitigate or eliminate some of the most cruel industry practices.
+For instance, under all of these certification programs, battery cages for hens and gestation stalls for sows are prohibited.
 However, many cruel practices are still allowed.

-The Canadian organic standards, for example, allows lactating dairy cows to be kept confined in controversial tie stalls during lactation, simply recommend pain medication for castration and branding, and do not allow access to pasture for pigs or breeding males.
-The SPCA standards allow mother pigs to be confined in restrictive farrowing stalls in which the animals cannot even turn around or lie comfortably for 28 days, and require access to pasture only for dairy, beef cattle and sheep (post weaning).
-This means that SPCA certified eggs, pork or poultry meat may still come from animals confined inside sheds who have never been allowed outdoors.
+The Canadian Organic standards, for example, allow lactating dairy cows to be kept confined in controversial tie stalls during lactation, simply recommend pain medication for castration and branding, and do not allow access to pasture for pigs or breeding males.
+Certified Humane standards require outdoor access for cattle, but not for chickens, turkeys and pigs.
+This means that Certified Humane eggs, pork or poultry meat may still come from animals confined inside sheds who have never been allowed outdoors.

 In addition, none of these standards address the fact that babies are removed from their mothers at birth or shortly after, and that the animals typically have a greatly reduced life span as they are killed at a young age (broiler chickens live just 35 days; market-weight pigs just 5-6 months).
 Also, animals may still be transported and slaughtered in the same cruel manner industrially-raised animals are.